-The patient goes to sleep under general anesthesia, where they’re asleep and unaware of the procedure is taking place.
+- The patient goes to sleep under general anesthesia, where they’re asleep and unaware of the procedure taking place.

 Medicare usually covers sacroiliac joint fusion surgery, and the Medicare code for this surgery is 27279.
 Insurance companies also usually cover this surgery, but you may need to be pre-certified before having the surgery.
 The cost to the patient of this surgery usually depends on where the surgeon performs it.